james-cole2015/aws_security_labs/week-01/README.md

 1) Click the link above.
 2) Click the acknowledgement about creating IAM resources
 3) Click "Create Stack"
-4) Wait for the stack to complete.
+4) Wait for the stack to say "create complete".
 This will create the resources and associations listed below.

 There are two options for this challenge:
 1) Use this as a challenge and complete without instructions.